mugencraft/logoscripta/BACKLOG.md

 - implement CategoryPanel as metadata.user field
 - improve components organization (entity related, features, extra)
 - improve models/**/types.ts
+- check config.paths and FOLDER_PATHS, should we remove config.paths and only use FOLDER_PATHS?

 ## UI Upgrade Shadcn + use Sidebar